Optimizing Retrieval for RAG via Reinforcement Learning: Broader Impact and Future Work

 Looking forward, we believe that future AI systems will inevitably require learning to scale along certain axes while simultaneously learning sparsity over them.
 Our two works, \sidr and \ours, demonstrate how to learn sparsity and how such sparsity can further be utilized to improve the large-scale complex systems within which they operate, offering preliminary insights in this direction.

-\textbf{Multi-modal RAG (Searching Cross-modal Context).} Beyond document retrieval, emerging AI search systems increasingly involve multimodal data such as images and videos.
+\textbf{Multi-modal RAG.} Beyond document retrieval, emerging AI search systems increasingly involve multimodal data such as images and videos.
 Unlike query–document pairs, where lexical relevance can often serve as a reasonable heuristic, constructing effective relevance pairs for cross-modal data is far more challenging due to the high cost of annotation and the lack of explicit alignment signals.
 This direction highlights opportunities for framework that can automatically obtain contrastive labels through interaction or feedback signals, a principle that aligns with the learning dynamics explored in our work.

-\textbf{AI Search (Searching Functions, Tools, MCP, and Agents).} Recent progress in agentic frameworks, where AI agents learn to call functions, tools, MCP services, or interact with other agents, has largely relied on online reinforcement learning to manage a small pool of available operations.
+\textbf{Searching Tools, Skills, MCP, and Agents.} Recent progress in agentic frameworks, where AI agents learn to call tools, skills, MCP services, or interact with other agents, has largely relied on online reinforcement learning to manage a small pool of available operations.
 As the pool of callable components continues to grow, learning effective representations of these components for retrieval will become crucial for scalable and efficient decision-making.
-In such settings, the proposed reinforced contrastive learning offers one possible direction for enabling search and coordination across a large pool of functions, tools, and agents.
+In such settings, the proposed reinforced contrastive learning offers one possible direction for enabling search and coordination across a large pool of tools, skills, and agents.